COVID-19 pandemic in Colorado: March 2020

 On March 27 Governor Jared Polis said that he is working to add 5,000 ICU beds to Colorado's capacity by the end of the summer and is in conversations to bring more ventilators to the state to treat sick COVID-19 patients.
 The 8pm Denver Howl is started by folks in a neighborhood near the now closed Denver Botanic Gardens and Denver Zoo.

 On March 28, Governor Jared Polis announced that the White House had approved his request to declare a major disaster for Colorado.
 The status means the state is eligible to receive additional federal resources and funding to help address the pandemic.
 The New York Post named Gunnison County, at 454.20 per 100,000 people and Eagle County at 331.74 per 100,000 as being two of the top four counties leading the nation in confirmed cases outside of New York and Louisiana.
 The other two counties are Blaine County, Idaho and Summit County, Utah.
 They state that this will no doubt overwhelm local hospitals.
 Andy Larson of the Salt Lake Tribune did some math based on factual reporting, and put Gunnison County, Colorado third in the country for cases per capita.
 He listed Eagle County as eighth.

 On March 29, CDOT, Colorado Department of Transportation, suspended the Bustang and Outrider through at least April 11.

-On March 31, Gunnison County announced they will begin working with a company called Biobot, to test fecal samples from the sewer system, to track coronavirus.
+On March 31, Gunnison County announced they will begin working with a company called Biobot Analytics, to test fecal samples from the sewer system, to track coronavirus.

 The county will collect samples and send them back to Biobot which can produce results in about three days.
 The tests will help measure the scope of the outbreak in the county and track the impact of interventions, such as social distancing.
 It could also act as an early warning system for a re-emergence of cases.
 Colorado Doctors are turning to telemedicine, to keep people out of the hospitals or ERs where their chance at the infection of COVID-19 is higher.
 Many Health insurance companies will pay the Doctors the same rate for a virtual visit as in-person.
 Previously, insurance companies only paid about half as much.
 Also, Medicare may waive co-payments on these visits, making a virtual visit an affordable way to maintain the spread of infection.
 The demand for guns in Colorado continues to rise amid the COVID-19 pandemic.
 Despite the CBI strongly encouraging firearm dealers to hold firearms until the background checks are completed, gun shops are considered essential businesses under the state's stay-at-home order and are classified as "critical retail," along with grocery stores, gas stations, marijuana dispensaries, liquor stores, and several other businesses.
 Mike Wills, director of the state's Office of Emergency Management, said that Budweiser Events Center could serve as a temporary hospital as Colorado prepares for the coronavirus surge.